Ajdev11/Paystack-clone/README.md

 - Created three stylesheet for the `HomePage, Mobile-responsiveness and the Footer`

-- Made several components for each sections
+- Made several components for each sections..

 - The images has a separate file named `Image.jsx` which was however exported to make the architecture more simpler